virtual-labs/exp-fourier-transform-iiith/experiment/procedure.md

    1. Select region of the image to load it in the input image panel

-2. Select one option from ' Forward Fourier Transform¡¯ and ¡®Importance of phase¡¯
+2. Select one option from 'Forward Fourier Transform' and 'Importance of phase'

-   1. For ¡®Forward Fourier Transform¡¯
+   1. For 'Forward Fourier Transform'

-      1. Press ¡®Run¡¯.
+      1. Press 'Run'.

-   2. For ¡®Importance of phase¡¯
+   2. For 'Importance of phase'

       1. Select one option